For queries or questions, comment in the section below or send us a message via this link!

-Despite their readiness to flower in the wild, it'll take up to three years for Heliconia to bloom indoors.
+Despite their readiness to flower in the wild, it'll take up to two years for Heliconia to produce spring flowers indoors.
 Its flowers largely resemble the Bird of Paradise Plant (Strelitzia) with a beak-like spathe at the base and a cluster of small flowers emerging from the centre.
 Most species within this genus will sport either red, orange, yellow or pink flowers and will zig-zag along the top of the flower shaft, lasting up to two months.

 All species of Heliconia will develop large rhizomatous root systems that'll invade the pot within a year.
 With this in mind, transplant annually using a 'Houseplant' labelled compost and the next sized pot; this is an excellent time to check the roots' condition, as well as dividing basal offsets.
 Deformed plastic pots caused by the underground growths are standard and may not necessarily require a bigger pot.
 Click here for a detailed step-by-step guide on transplantation, or via the following link to learn about repotting with root rot!